Novak Djokovic

 An establishment in Novi Sad was launched on December 16, 2011, although it only operated for slightly more than three years before shutting down in late March 2015.
 In the Hotel Trenja on Banj Hill in Banja Luka, Bosnia, the Novak Café & Restaurant debuted in October 2015.

 Djokovic unveiled his Djokolife line of healthy food products in May 2015.
-He established a vegan restaurant in Monte Carlo called Eqvita in April 2016.
+In April 2016, he established a vegan restaurant in Monte Carlo called Eqvita.
 According to reports, the restaurant shut down in March 2019.

-A medication to treat COVID-19 patients based on electro-magnetic frequency is being developed by the biotech company QuantBioRes, of which Djokovic owns 80%.
+A medication to treat COVID-19 patients based on electromagnetic frequency is being developed by the biotech company QuantBioRes, of which Djokovic owns 80% (via The Guardian).

 Novak Djokovic Achievements

-• Winning Olympic Gold medal at the 2024 Paris Olympics.
+• Winning an Olympic Gold medal at the 2024 Paris Olympics.

 • Ranked world No. 1 for a record total of 428 weeks in 13 different years.